 A car loan is a type of loan where the customer (or borrower) uses the proceeds to purchase a car.
 It is a secured loan, in that the lender owns a share of the car until the borrower has paid the loan off in full.

 Leasing is an arrangement whereby the customer has use of a vehicle for a fixed period of time, most commonly 2 to 3 years.
 The leasing contract usually stipulates a residual value for the vehicle, i.e. the predicted value of the car when the contract ends.
-At the end of the contract, the customer is given the option of purchasing the car at its residual value (or they may attempt to negotiate a lower buyout price.
+At the end of the contract, the customer may be given the option of purchasing the car at its residual value (or they may attempt to negotiate a lower buyout price.)

 Online dealers are essentially a gateway to the traditional dealerships.
 The customer enters their zip code and preferred make and model to be connected with dealerships in their area.

 With that said, it’s always a good idea to start your search with an online dealer or marketplace.
 Going through an online dealer allows you to compare vehicle prices across a range of dealers in your local area.
 Online dealers often show better prices than physical dealerships because they force the dealerships to compete for the lowest online price.
 With an online dealer, you can browse for as long as you want, from the comfort of your own home, without being harassed by a car salesperson.
-Once you’re ready to purchase, just go to your selected dealer to complete the paperwork and drive away with your new car
+Once you’re ready to purchase, just go to your selected dealer to complete the paperwork and you may be able to drive away with a new car.

 Dealer financing is a bit of a misleading term in that it’s not provided by dealers but rather third-party lenders that work with the lenders.
 With dealer financing, the dealer shares the customer’s information with one or more of its partnering lenders.
 The lender (or lenders) then contact the customer to close the financing.

-In the old days, dealer financing was the most convenient way of obtaining auto financing because the dealers did all the leg work.
-With the rise of online financing, this is no longer the case and it’s now cheaper and more convenient to hook yourself up with financing.
-Thanks to the internet, a few minutes is all that’s needed to compare online financing providers and submit a loan or lease application.
+In the old days, dealer financing was considered to be a convenient way of obtaining auto financing because the dealers did all the leg work.
+With the rise of online financing, this is no longer the case and many believe it’s now cheaper and more convenient to hook yourself up with financing.
+Thanks to the internet, you can compare online financing providers and submit a loan or lease application right from your home.

 Applying for an auto loan or lease is similar to applying for any other lending product.
 The lender takes your personal profile and requirements into account, namely: credit score and the price of the vehicle.
-Generally, auto financing companies only accept customers with a credit score of 620 or higher, although some financing companies specialize in working with low-credit borrowers.
+Generally, auto financing companies only accept customers with a credit score of 620 or higher, although some financing companies may specialize in working with low-credit borrowers.
 The higher your credit score, the greater the likelihood of being offered a decent APR.
-Bringing a co-signer is another good way of qualifying for a good rate.
+Bringing a co-signer is another way you might be able to qualify for a good rate.

-The key to finding the best online lender or dealer is to do a comparison shop.
-Before settling on any one company, it’s best to compare at least 3-5 dealers or lenders.
+Many believe the key to finding the best online lender or dealer is to through comparison shopping.
+Before settling on any one company, it can be helpful to compare at least 3-5 dealers or lenders.

-As mentioned, auto financing marketplaces are a great place to start your search.
-These websites are always free and generally easy to use.
+As mentioned, auto financing marketplaces can be a great place to start your search.
+These websites are usually free and generally easy to use.
 However, it’s important to know how these marketplaces operate and what their role is in helping you purchase a vehicle or get a car loan.

 Vehicle marketplaces and auto financing marketplaces (also known as brokers, aggregators, or search tools) exist to connect you with providers.
 When you use a marketplace, you fill in a few basic details about yourself.
 After a few seconds, you’re taken to a screen showing several direct providers.
 Click on your preferred option to be taken to the provider’s website, where you may complete your application.